falcony-io/sqlalchemy-searchable/docs/index.rst

 Emails as search terms
 ^^^^^^^^^^^^^^^^^^^^^^

-PostgreSQL tsvectors handle recognize email strings in a way that they don't get split into multiple tsvector terms.
+PostgreSQL tsvectors handle email strings in a way that they don't get split into multiple tsvector terms.
 SQLAlchemy-Searchable handles email search terms the same way:

 ::